paulbrodersen/netgraph/README.md

 ![alt tag](./example_1.png)

-If no node positions are explicitly provided (`node_positions`), netgraph uses a spring layout to position nodes (Fruchtermann-Reingold algorithm).
-If you would like to manually tweak the node positions with the mouse after the initial draw, use the InteractiveGraph class:
+If no node positions are explicitly provided (via the `node_positions` argument to `draw`), netgraph uses a spring layout to position nodes (Fruchtermann-Reingold algorithm).
+If you would like to manually tweak the node positions using the mouse after the initial draw, use the InteractiveGraph class:

 ```python
 graph = netgraph.InteractiveGraph(w)